 It is possible to refer to a session table using its name, which takes precedence over a schema table of the same name.
 To distinguish a session table from schema tables, the pseudo schema name, SESSION can be used.
-The alternative name, MODULE is deprecated and does not work in version 2.5.1 but can be used in version 2.6.0.
+The alternative name, MODULE is deprecated and does not work in version 2.5.1 but can be used in version 2.6 and later for backward compatibility.
 An example is given below: